terrapower/armi/doc/user/inputs.rst

 """""""""""""
 The ``material type`` field defines the type of material.
 Valid values for this key include Metal, Fuel, Fluid, Ceramic, ASME2015, ASME2017, SimpleSolid, and Composite.
 This is a required field.
-This field is meant to provide information to the user and is not used by matProps, though it may be used by downstream codes.
+This field is meant to provide information to the user and is not used by ``matProps``, though it may be used by downstream codes.

 .. _ref_comp: